CompPhysics/MachineLearning/README.md

 ### Machine learning

-The following topics will be covered
+The following topics will be covered:
 - Linear Regression and Logistic Regression;
 - Neural networks and deep learning, including convolutional and recurrent neural networks
 - Decisions trees, Random Forests, Bagging and Boosting